 The most prominent feature of Roseau's landmark landscape are the numerous historic churches throughout.
 Some are available for tours, others you can even sit in a service, but others are closed to the public and only serve as a site to see.
 Otherwise, there is a museum, a cultural center, a few historic homes, and some government buildings which should not be overlooked.

-Assuming you like to explore unfamiliar places and cultures, you might want to visit a museum during your vacation.
-To read additional information about each museum, click on the name.
+Assuming you like to become more aware of unfamiliar places and cultures, you might enjoy visiting a museum during your time in Roseau.
+To obtain more information concerning each museum, click on the name.

-The table directly below provides you with a few details concerning a few the available museums in the area.
+The table just below provides a few details concerning some museums in Roseau.

 |Dominica Museum||(767) 448-8923||Downtown Roseau|

 |Old Mill Cultural Centre||(767) 449-1804||Canefield, 2.0 mi.
 North of Central Roseau|

 In case you like to explore the historical roots of a foreign country, you might want to visit some of these historical sites during your time in Roseau.